HigherOrderCO/Bend/docs/dups-and-sups.md

 This is not *incorrect* behavior or *undefined* behaviour.
 It is incorrect only if we treat HVM as a λ-calculus reduction engine, which isn't true.
 However, there are some cases where HVM diverges from λ-calculus, and this is one of them.

-To fix the problem, its necessary to re-create the term so that a new label is assigned, or manually assign one:
+To fix the problem, it's necessary to re-create the term so that a new label is assigned, or manually assign one:
 ```rs
 c2  = λf λx let        {f1 f2} = f; (f1 (f2 x))
 c2_ = λf λx let #label {f1 f2} = f; (f1 (f2 x))